 Those are some incredible perks for under $60 per person per year.
 So if you have the Amex Platinum Card, it absolutely makes sense to add authorized users.

 While the cards are very different, the value of adding authorized users on both The Citi® / AAdvantage® Executive World Elite™ Mastercard® and The Platinum Card® from American Express is exceptional.
-With the Citi AAdvantage Executive Card you can give up to 10 additional people Admirals Club access without paying anything extra, while with the Amex Platinum Card you can pay a total of $175 to add up to three authorized users, and they receive a slew of benefits, ranging from hotel status to airline lounge access.
+With the Citi AAdvantage Executive Card you can give up to 10 additional people Admirals Club access without paying anything extra, while with the Amex Platinum Card you can pay a total of $175 to add up to three authorized users (Rates & Fees), and they receive a slew of benefits, ranging from hotel status to airline lounge access.

 What’s your favorite credit card authorized user benefit?